Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Four--band Hubbard model

 \section{Four--band Hubbard model}

 We now build a semi--analytical Hubbard model that accounts for the main features of one-- and two--hole DQD states in Si and Ge.
-The model reproduces with a good degree of approximation the numerical results presented in the previous Section, and - while including the complexity that originates from the four--band structure of the valence band - provides a more general and transparent physical picture.
+The model reproduces with a good degree of approximation the numerical results presented in the previous Section, and provides a more general and transparent physical picture, while including the complexity that originates from the four--band structure of the valence band.

 In the spirit of the Hubbard model \cite{Hubbard63}, the DQD single-- and two--hole states are derived from the single--hole eigenstates of the isolated dots.
-These correspond to the regions close to the minima of the confinement potential $V(\boldsymbol{r})$.
+The two dots correspond to the regions close to the minima of the confinement potential $V(\boldsymbol{r})$.
 For sufficiently large values of the interdot distance $D=2 a$, the single--dot orbitals centered in different dots are approximately orthogonal and form a convenient basis for the description of the DQD states.
-The simplest model is obtained by considering only the ground Kramers doublet for each of the two dots, for a total of four basis single--hole states.
-The complication of the present model, with respect to standard (one--band) Hubbard models, lies in the fact that we have to take into account the four--band structure of the basis states.
+The simplest model is obtained by considering only the ground Kramers doublet for each of the two dots, obtaining a basis of four single--hole states.
+The complication of the present model, with respect to standard (one--band) Hubbard models, lies in the fact that we take into account the four--band structure of the basis states.